Skip to content

 CONCEPT OF SAVING

-Savings refers to that part of one’s income which is not spent on presenter immediate consumption.
-It is a fact that most of individuals do not spent the whole of the income earned by them.
+Savings refers to that part of one’s income that is not spent on presenter immediate consumption.
+It is a fact that most individuals do not spend the whole of their income earned by them.
 Therefore the amount which is not spent by them becomes savings and the source of investments.

 In other words, saving is excess of income over consumption expenditure for future use.
-There is direct relation between savings and rate of interest.
-If rate of interest is high, savings will be high.
-If rate of interest is low, savings will be low because people will start thinking that it is better to spend than to save.
+There is a direct relation between savings and the rate of interest.
+If the rate of interest is high, savings will be high.
+If the rate of interest is low, savings will be low because people will start thinking that it is better to spend than to save.
 Savings also have a positive correlation with income.
 If income is high savings are also high and vice versa.
-So that the relationship between savings, income and consumption can be explained as below:
+So that the relationship between savings, income, and consumption can be explained as below:

 Savings (S) = Income (Y) – Consumption (C)